 Sukari was born wild in Zimbabwe in 1984 and imported to the United States in 1985.
 Upon arrival in the US, Sukari was transferred to Reston Animal Park in Vienna, Virginia where she spent almost 15 years as the sole elephant, giving rides and painting for the public.
 Sukari was transferred to the Nashville Zoo at Grassmere on September 15, 1999 where she lived for 15 years with several other elephants, including Rosie and Hadari.
 On November 4, 2015, Sukari retired to The Elephant Sanctuary, becoming the 26th resident.

 Sukari, sometimes called “Suki,” is a large elephant with big, round eyes.
-She can be recognized by her long tusks, reddish hair on her head, and two small holes at the bottom of her right ear.
 Her most distinguishing feature is her very long trunk, which she uses to roll hay into a ball before eating.